SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 City Hall

 City Hall is beautiful both inside and out.
 It's one of SF's top free attractions.
-It's open to the public during standard business hours Monday - Friday between 8 am and 5 pm.
+It's open to the public during standard business hours, Monday to Friday between 8 am and 5 pm.

 The Golden Dome of SF's City Hall.